No more section 21?

 The government’s proposal to abolish section 21 has received cross-party support for Tenants.

-Theresa May recently made a statement saying:-
+Back when this was originally proposed, Theresa May made a statement saying:-

 ‘Everyone renting in the private sector has the right to feel secure in their home, settled in their community and able to plan for the future with confidence.